 Each cotutelle programme usually takes place within the framework of a preliminary general agreement (intergovernmental or bilateral between two universities) and on an ad personam agreement (Individual Co-tutelle Agreement or ICA) that binds the partner universities.

-At the moment, national cooperation agreements, on the basis of which ad personam agreements are drawn up for co-tutelle programme, are in force with:
+At the moment intergovernmental cooperation for co-tutelle programme are in force with:

-Further details in the specific agreements available in the "Download" box.
+Further details are available in the "Download" box.

-Nevertheless, the University may sign co-tutelle agreements also with Universities in other countries.
-In this case it is usually necessary to draw up a general agreement (GA) complemented with a draft of the individual agreement for the co-tutelle candidate (ICA) to be signed whenever a student is willing to activate the exchange.
-Both samples are available at the Doctorate Offices.
+Nevertheless, the University may sign co-tutelle agreements also with Universities outside of the countries listed above.
+In this case it is usually necessary to draw up a General Agreement (GA) complemented with a draft of the Individual Co-tutelle Agreement for the candidate (ICA) to be signed whenever a student is willing to activate the exchange.

 Upon approval of the PhD programme Committee and the Department Board of both institutions, the agreements can be send for signature by the Rectors.